chrisport/chrome-link-guardian/README.md

 # Experiment: Anti Phishing Gmail chrome extension

-No guarantees, this is experimental and generated using AI.
+No guarantees, this is experimental, in big aprts generated using AI, reviewed and modified by a human.

 ## Description